 Summer is a great time to get into cooking with healthy ingredients because so much is in season!
 Cooking with in-season foods offers the health benefits of fresher produce more packed with nutrients and antioxidants, and it offers better taste.
 Summer harvest is a great opportunity to enjoying eating an in-season harvest.
-With summer in full swing, here are a few healthy summer ingredients to get you inspired:
+With summer in full swing, here are a few healthy summer ingredients so you can find out what’s in season to get you inspired:

 Summer is peach season and delicious desserts like peach cobbler are in full swing, but there are some healthier ways to use these sweet fruits too!
 Peach crisps are a healthy and gluten-free alternative.
 Peaches go great with honey-grazed chicken and bulgur, which can be a great summer dinner meal as well.
 Peaches are healthiest when enjoyed whole and fresh, and they make a great snack all on their own, too.
 Peaches are rich in calcium, potassium and can help with skin health, making them perfect for the summer sun.
 Other pit fruits like apricots are also in season in the summer and offer similar health benefits.